 The character Hamilton resembles most in peacetime is Cardinal Wolsey in Shakespeare’s Henry VIII.

-In both plays, Washington and Henry are treated like gods- invulnerable, aloof, and completely above reproach.
+In both plays, Washington and King Henry are treated like gods- invulnerable, aloof, and completely above reproach.

-In both plays, whenever anything bad happens, the legislature blames Wolsey and Hamilton, not the King or the President.
-Also, once Henry or Washington no longer supports their right-hand-man, each one falls from grace and is destroyed by his enemies.
+Whenever anything bad happens in the play or musical, the legislature blames Wolsey and Hamilton, not the King or the President.
+Also, in both plays each one falls from grace and is destroyed by his enemies when the king and president no longer supports their right-hand-men.

 Wolsey and Hamilton both fall because of their position as the financial advisor, which makes them a target to their enemies.
 Both are accused of using their country’s finances to enhance their personal wealth, which leads him to scandal and disgrace.